notsamj/LobsterAceWW2/README.md

 If you start off after selecting the camera, then know you are a spectator.
 Your task is to spectate however you wish.
 The yellow dots on the radar are allied planes, the purple are axis planes. \
 See spectator camera controls below.

+### How to play as a fighter plane
+Fighter planes can shoot in the direction that their nose is pointed.
+For controls, see Plane and Fighter Plane below.

+### How to play as a bomber plane
+Bomber planes can drop bombs (currently useless) and shoot with their turrets.
+The turrets will point at the cursor location and will shoot when instructed.
+For controls, see Plane and Bomber Plane below.

 ## Controls

 ### Escape (Press): Open pause menu